-Over the course of several years, the Adjudication Secretariat, Oversight Committee, and the TRC discussed how best to ensure that IAP claimants could be provided information to enable them to grant informed consent about providing their IAP evidence to a centre for archival purposes.
-This proved particularly challenging as the terms of reference for such a centre had not yet been framed, making "informed consent" difficult to be articulated.
-In addition, as time passed, many thousands of hearings had already occurred in which participants had been accorded promises of confidentiality and in which permission for archiving testimony had not been sought or obtained.
+Over several years, the Oversight Committee, Adjudication Secretariat, and the TRC discussed how to provide information to IAP claimants to enable them to grant informed consent about placing their IAP evidence in an archive.
+This proved challenging as the terms of reference for such an archive had not yet been developed, making "informed consent" difficult.
+In addition, as time passed, thousands of hearings occurred in which participants had been promised confidentiality and in which permission for archiving testimony had not been sought or obtained.